infinity0/msg-notes/causal/02-consistency.rst

 not yet fully-acked.
 If blue then sends a message referring to r, s, it will cause p to become fully-acked, and help r, s along on the way towards being so.
 This is an incremental consistency; full-acks occur as new messages arrive, instead of all at once at the end of the session.
-This means that the number of messages whose consistency we are uncertain of, should stay roughly constant during the lifetime of a normal session.

-How to ensure these "last few" messages are eventually fully-acked though?
 Between when a message is delivered and is fully-acked, we need a way to check that it does eventually become fully-acked, and warn or try to recover if this process takes too long.
 The mechanism must be pro-active, so it must be outside of the packet send/recv logic.
-We'll call this an "ack-monitor", and typically it would be activated after a grace period after delivery, and de-activated or cancelled on full-ack. [#Nimp]_

-At the very least, the user should be alerted if message consistency is not reached.
+We'll call this an "ack-monitor", and it would be activated on delivery and de-activated on full-ack.
+The basic behaviour is to warn the user if full-ack is not reached within a grace period.
+More complex behaviours that reduce the failure rate, which is vital for usability, are discussed next.

 .. [#Nvis] This definition becomes slightly more complex when we introduce
     :doc:`partial visibility <05-visibility>`; see that chapter for details.

-.. [#Nimp] An implementation should book-keep unacked recipients instead of
+.. [#Nimp] For space-efficiency, one should store *unacked* recipients instead
-    acked ones: when delivered, each message has a set unackby(m) that starts off equal to recipients(m), and gradually becomes empty as later messages (that ack it) are delivered.
+    of acked ones: when delivered, each message has a set unackby(m) that is equal to recipients(m), and it gradually becomes empty as later messages (that ack it) are delivered.
 When the set becomes empty, its ack-monitor is cancelled and a "fully-acked" event is emitted.
 It is also useful to track a set unacked() of messages not-yet fully-acked in the current transcript.